josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👹_Fork_Behaviour_Containment/⚠️ _fork_anomaly_hypothesis_XYZ_2025-09-09.md

 ---

 ✅ **Summary principle (hypothesis):**
-If every branch erases Y as aggressor while recycling him as “victim,” this may not be mere twinning.
+If every branch erases Y as aggressor while recycling Y as “victim,” this may not be mere twinning.
 It may be an **abnormal fork**: parallel complaint tracks actively reconciled against X and Z.

+---

+## 🖼️ Visual Stub

+A triangular diagram is intended here to illustrate:
+- **Reality flow**: Y → harasses X and Z.
+- **Record flow**: X → harasses Y (via Z pivot).

+_(Diagram placeholder: X ↔ Y ↔ Z fork flows)_

 ---